 Vino Nobile from Montepulciano in southern Tuscany undoubtedly belongs to the top league of Italian wines.
-Even though the once very big name has become a little quieter.
-Wrongly, because the Sangiovese of local producers does not have to hide at all.
+Even if it has become somewhat quieter around the once very big name.
+Unjustifiably, because the Sangiovese of local producers does not need to hide by any means.
 Neither in price nor in quality.

 Edoardo Mottini is the name of the young owner of the Talosa wine estate.
 He believes in the future of his Vino Nobile, the wine of the nobles, as Sangiovese has been called here since the Middle Ages.
 His ultra-modern winery is located above a picturesque valley, on the flanks of which there are best vineyards.
 The almost shy estate owner regrets in finest Italian that many consumers in the north confuse the grape variety Montepulciano d'Abruzzo with the wine from Montepulciano.
 Yet, Vino Nobile consists of first-class Sangiovese grapes, which thrive here better than elsewhere.

 Edoardo Mottini mentions almost casually that the famous oenologist Umberto Trombelli from Sassicaia also works for him.
 "Site, soils, and microclimate are perfect for Sangiovese - it would be a shame if we didn't put the enology in the best hands, too."
 He is assisted by local Alessandra Santinelli, who puts her heart and soul into her work.
 "Talosa's vineyard is one of the most unique in the world," she says enthusiastically, proving her point by handing me palm-sized fossilized mussels.
 "Millions of years old!
 If we plow up the earth in the vineyard, we'll find fossils everywhere under the vines - shells and snails from the primordial sea."
 Indeed, Talosa's Sangiovese thrives on a unique terrain!